 Communicating effectively about risk is a critical part of managing crises.
-Effective risk communication allows individuals, stakeholders, and entire communities to make the best possible decisions for their well-being during a crisis or emergency.
-This course will develop skills necessary for creating effective messages, strategies for understanding the needs of target audiences and selecting the appropriate messengers.
+Public health and healthcare professionals often need to communicate complex messages about potential threats and protective actions to the community as well as staff, patients, and families.
+This course will develop skills necessary for creating effective messages as well as strategies for understanding the needs of various target audiences and selecting appropriate messengers.

 By the conclusion of this course, the learner will be able to: